vdbg/airthingsapi-influx/README.md

 ### Without Docker

-Dependency: Python3 and pip3 installed. `sudo apt-get install python3-pip` if missing on raspbian.
+Dependency: Python 3.9+ and pip3 installed. `sudo apt-get install python3-pip` if missing on raspbian.

 1. Git clone this repository and cd into directory
 2. `cp template.config.yaml config.yaml`